codingjoe/django-mail-auth/README.rst

 `mailauth.contrib.admin` is optional and will replace the admin's login with token based authentication too.

-`mailauth.contrib.auth` is optional and provides a new Django User model.
+`mailauth.contrib.user` is optional and provides a new Django User model.
 The new User model needs to be enabled via the ``AUTH_USER_MODEL`` setting::

     AUTH_USER_MODEL = 'mailauth_user.EmailUser'